 The following sketches some of the requirements for SMACCMPilot and evidence we have that those requirements are met.

 As of March 2017, SMACCMPilot is some 125k LOCs of C code for the eChronos build, and around 130k LOCs for the FreeRTOS build.
 Because the C code is generated, this code is perhaps twice the length of comparable hand-written code.
 Nonetheless, SMACCMPilot (or any fully-featured autopilot) will be tens of thousands or more of lines of code.

 Our goal is increased programmer productivity and increased code assurance compared to typical embedded development projects.

 Finally, our focus is to use open-source verification tools for our open-source project: we want the approaches developed here to be available to everyone interested in high-assurance software development.

 SMACCMPilot is developed using Ivory and Tower, two domain-specific languages developed under the project.
 These languages improve programmer’s productivity but also ensure correctness properties by construction.

 Ivory is designed to be expressive while providing evidence that the generated code does not contain undefined behaviors and memory-safety violations.

 In addition, Ivory prevents various constructs that might be well-defined but often make code analysis more difficult, lead to bugs, or both.
 For example, the following properties hold for Ivory-generated code:

-These kind of rules are reminiscent of JPL’s Power of 10 rules.
+These rules are reminiscent of and inspired by JPL’s Power of 10 rules.

 The Ivory compiler optionally instruments the generated C code with assertions.
 Current assertions checks are implemented for: